ngxs/store/README.md

 })
 ```

-when we include the module in the import, you can pass root stores
+When you include the module in the import, you can pass root stores
 along with options.
+//: you 'can' pass or you 'must' pass?
+Will it work if you don't pass
+//: a root store?
+If not, this should say 'you will pass' or something like that.

-If you are lazy loading, you can use the `forFeature`
-option with the same arguments.
+If you are lazy loading, you can use the `forFeature` option with the same arguments.

+When you initialize the module, you'll pass in a root store and you can also pass in options.
+//: where can we find the optional parameters?

 ## Concepts
 ### Events
 Lets define what our store is going to do.
 We call these event classes.
 They
-will be what we dispatch and our stores respond to.
-For this store, we will define
-the following:
+will be dispatched and trigger a response from the store.
+Here's an example store:

 ```javascript
 export class FeedAnimals {}